wp-plugins/media-library-custom-fields/readme.txt

 == Description ==

-This plugin is intended for WordPress theme and plugin developers who want to create a complex image presentations or galleries and require a few additional fields not provided by Media Library.
+This plugin is intended for WordPress theme and plugin developers who want to create image galleries and require a few additional fields not provided by Media Library.

 Please note that this plugin isn't suitable for non-developers.
 To use custom fields you need to build your own custom plugin.